How to setup a cathedral

 $ mkdir -p /home/cathedral/shared/identities $ mkdir /home/cathedral/shared/identities/flock-<flock>

 The format for their name should be flock-<flock id>.
-In this directory, you have to put a secret key and cosk public key per peer in this flock.
-These are used for traffic protection and offer authentication between the client and cathedral, never for normal traffic.
+In a flock directory, you place all peers in that flock their cathedral secrets and their cosk public keys These are used for traffic protection and offer authentication between the client and cathedral, never for normal traffic.

-The secret key is a 256-bit symmetrical shared secret shared between the cathedral and client and is stored on the cathedral in the format of <peer id>.key.
+The cathedral secrets are 256-bit symmetrical keys shared between the cathedral and client and is stored on the cathedral in the format of <peer id>.key.
 The cosk public key is an ed25519 public key generated using ambry tool on the client side.
 The cosk public key is stored in this directory as <peer id>.pub.
 The peer id is the id you will define later in settings.conf

 These keys have to be distributed to the peers that will use the cathedral in a secure way, but that is left as an excercise to the reader because that is out of scope for this guide.